xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

                     node.kubernetes.io/instance-type=k3s
 ```

-- You can use the `nodeSelector` option to select specific nodes through the use of labels -
+- You can use the `nodeSelector` option to select specific nodes through the use of labels.

 ```yaml
 apiVersion: v1